qtnc/6pad2/doc/python-scripting-api.md

 :	Install a callback to be called when the given event occurs.
 See the [list of supported events for window](#windowEvents). void removeEvent(str eventName, callback function):
-:	Remove an event previously registered.
+:	Remove an event previously registered. int setTimeout(callback function, int delay):
+:	Schedule the given callback function to be called asynchronously after the specified delay.
+Returns a timer identifier, which can be passed to [clearTimeout](#clearTimeout) to cancel this timer. int setInterval(callback function, int interval):
+:	Schedule the given callback function to be called asynchronously and repeatedly each specified interval until it is cancelled with a call to [clearInterval](#clearInterval).
+Returns the timer identifier, which must be given to `clearInterval` in order to stop this timer.
+<span id="clearTimeout"></span>clearTimeout(int timerId)
+:	Cancel the specified timer.
+<span id="clearInterval"></span>clearInterval(int timerId)
+:	Cancel the specified timer.

 ## Members
 Page curPage: